 If you choose 'Intacct customer default AR terms' and the Intacct customer for a given invoice does not have any default AR terms set, the invoice will fail.

-The Warehouse on each transaction line item will be set to match the corresponding job item's warehouse source, if there is one.
-Otherwise, we will use this default warehouse setting when creating new inventory items in Intacct, and when using inventory items on transactions.
-If you select 'None', and your job items do not have warehouse sources, transactions that include inventory items will fail.
+The Intacct Warehouse on each transaction line item will be set to match the corresponding ServiceTrade job item's warehouse source, if there is one.
+Otherwise, we will use this default warehouse setting when creating new Intacct inventory items, and when using inventory items on transactions in Intacct.
+If you select 'None', then each ServiceTrade job item that maps to an Intacct inventory item must have a warehouse source defined for that item on the job, or else invoices that include inventory items will fail to sync to Intacct.

 Intacct Target Entity

 If your Intacct account is multi-entity, choose which entity you want to use when sending invoices to Intacct using this integration.
 If your Intacct account is not multi-entity, choose Top-Level Entity.
 For more information about using multi-entity Intacct accounts, see 'Advanced Topics' below.